terraform-docs/terraform-docs/docs/README.md

-  markdown    Generate Markdown of inputs and outputs pretty      Generate a colorized pretty of inputs and outputs version     Print the version number of terraform-docs
+  markdown    Generate Markdown of inputs and outputs pretty      Generate a colorized pretty of inputs and outputs version     Print the version number of terraform-docs yaml        Generate a YAML of inputs and outputs

 Flags:
   -h, --help                           help for terraform-docs